lunarmint/lunarmint/README.md

-Welcome to my backyard where I break things 😙
+Welcome to my backyard where I passionately break things 😙

-## About Me
+# About Me

 🎓 I'm a graduate from SUNY Oswego in 2023 with a major in Computer Science and a minor in Information Science.